-The temperature in India has always been high, but the last couple of months have seen it peak like no other.
+The temperature in India has always been high, and I am sure the upcoming months will see it peak like no other.
 Being exposed to such temperatures has it’s risks, and one such problem is heat stroke.

 In fact, in 1998, the temperatures were so high in India that around 2600 people died in a span of 10 weeks from heat stroke.

 Between 2004 to 2013, there was a 61% rise in heat strokes.

 Here, we shall look at this condition in some detail, and discuss ways to prevent heat stroke from occurring.

 Normal Body Temperature

 Let’s start with the normal body temperature first.

 Humans are warm blooded beings.
 Our normal body temperature is around 98.6 degrees Fahrenheit, or 37 degrees Celsius.

 But there is something that you need to note about this.